 Each week, children build their strength and endurance through running and fitness activities, receive individualized assistance in both reading and writing, and are given a balanced, energy-filled snack.
 The program culminates in our Start2Finish 5 Km Running & Reading Challenge and an awards ceremony recognizing each child’s achievement at the end of the school year.

 Voted Toronto's Hottest Chef in 2012, Chef Jo Lusted is a Toronto icon known for creative recipes and delicious, sin-free foods.
-A prolific advocate for great eating that fits a healthy lifestyle, she is resident chef and contributing editor for Clean Eating magazine, author of the cookbook Dish Do-Over (HarperCollinsCanada; on-sale April 5, 2014; $24.99 CAN), co-host of Compete to Eat on Cottage Life TV, regular contributing expert on CBC's Steven & Chris, and has contributed to Canadian Living, Fresh Juice and Oxygen magazines, foodnetwork.ca and Good Food Revolution.
+A prolific advocate for great eating that fits a healthy lifestyle, she is resident chef and contributing editor for Clean Eating magazine, author of the cookbook Dish Do-Over (HarperCollinsCanada; Buy Chef Jo`s book here!), co-host of Compete to Eat on Cottage Life TV, regular contributing expert on CBC's Steven & Chris, and has contributed to Canadian Living, Fresh Juice and Oxygen magazines, foodnetwork.ca and Good Food Revolution.

 Jo has traveled extensively for her love of food.
 From corporate chef of a restaurant in the Dominican Republic, to the chef for Indy Car racing teams and as a spokesperson at countless trade shows across North America, Jo brings infectious energy, enthusiasm, and charisma to all her projects and events.

 An advocate of living a balanced, healthy lifestyle, Jo believes in unpretentious food, and has a unique down-to-earth approach to cooking.
 Jo Lusted currently resides in Toronto, Ontario, loves to travel, and is always on the hunt for a food-driven adventure.